ROBOTIS-GIT/emanual/docs/en/dyd/dyd_17.md

 |        Dimension (O.D.
 X H)        |     mm      | 78 x 34.2  | 78 x 34.2  |  -   |
 |               Weight               |      g      |    600     |    600     |  -   |

-**Note**: The specification and figures in the list are subject to update for the continuous product performance improvement.
+**NOTE**: The specification and figures in the list are subject to update for the continuous product performance improvement.
 {: .notice}

+{% include en/dyd/dyd_warning.md %}

 ## [Efficiency](#efficiency)